 If the property is owned by you and your partner as joint tenants, it means you own the property in undivided shares and any sale proceeds will be divided equally.
-This is the most common type of property ownership and the key concept is the right of survivorship.
-In the event that either or you die, the property automatically transfers to the survivor and the deeds can be amended.
+This is the most common type of property ownership, and the key concept is the right of survivorship.
+If either your or your partner die, the property automatically transfers to the survivor and the deeds can be amended.
 This is the case even if the joint tenant states something different in their Will.